Mother of 6-year-old who shot Virginia teacher sentenced on child neglect charge | Law-Order

 Mother of 6-year-old who shot Virginia teacher sentenced on child neglect charge

+A Virginia mother was sentenced to two years in prison on a charge of felony child neglect after her son shot and wounded his first-grade teacher with an unsecured gun, local media reported on Friday.

-A Virginia mother was sentenced to two years in prison on a state charge of felony child neglect after her 6-year-old son shot and wounded his teacher last January with a gun that she failed to secure properly, local media reported on Friday.
+A Virginia mother was sentenced to two years in prison on a charge of felony child neglect after her son shot and wounded his first-grade teacher with an unsecured gun, local media reported on Friday.
+Judge Christopher Papile of the 7th Circuit Court of Virginia in Newport News also ordered the mother, 26-year-old Deja Taylor, to have no contact with her son, who is now 7, until he is 18, local media NBC affiliate WAVY reported.
+She must also serve two years of probation.

-The mother, Deja Taylor, faced up to five years in prison.
-This sentence is greater than the original plea deal with prosecutors for a reduced sentence to six months.
-She is also to serve two years probation.
+James Ellenson, a lawyer for Taylor, said that the boy was under the care of Taylor's relatives.
+Taylor's two-year sentence was greater than the six months called for in a plea deal that she had struck with prosecutors.
+She had faced up to five years in prison on the neglect charge.

 Calls to the prosecutor to confirm the sentencing and a call to the defense attorney seeking comment were not immediately returned to Reuters.
+Taylor's son shot and seriously wounded his teacher, Abby Zwerner, last January at Richneck Elementary School in Newport News.

-Zwerner survived the wounds and was hailed as a hero for evacuating students from her classroom.
+Zwerner was hailed as a hero for evacuating students from her classroom.
 Zwerner's lawyer, who filed a $40 million lawsuit against school administrators on her client's behalf, has said that Richneck Elementary officials had been warned three times the day of the shooting that the boy was armed.

 Zwerner has not returned to the classroom, media accounts say.